Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 ![](https://github.com/Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/blob/main/select%20metrics.jpg)

 11. Select which employees you want to include in the query.
-By default, query will include all Employees Active in M365.
+By default, queries will include all Employees Active in M365.
 Add additional conditions to narrow query scope.

 ![](https://github.com/Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/blob/main/select%20emps.jpg)

 13. Select which employee attributes you want to include in the query.
-Employee attributes come from upload of Org data file in Viva Insights.
-Employee attributes can help slice custom dashboards.
-E.g. I want to see Copilot Adoption and Impact for Countries, Cost Centers or any other organizational attribute
+Employee attributes come from uploading of Org data file in Viva Insights.
+Employee attributes can help analysis or to slice your custom dashboards.
+E.g. I want to see Copilot Adoption and Impact for Countries, Cost Centers or I want to see the impact of close rates for Sales professionals enabled with Copilot.

 ![](https://github.com/Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/blob/main/emp%20attribs.jpg)

 15. Choose Run Query.
 Query will take approximately between 10-60 minutes